sumo43/surf/README.md

 # Web Crawler

     Scrapy Web Crawler, run through github workflow later

-- Look into amazon s3 storage or fileserver to store the crawled data
-- Look into what you want to store / what you need
-    - name, desc of website
-    - google analytics data of website through API?
-    - Format (JSON, Table?)

 # Web Crawler Pipeline
 - Flask app calls Crawler